subgraph/subgraph-debian-packages/README.md

 ### Sample build process for all packages

-As an example, one may build all current Subgraph Debian packages:
+As an example, one may build all current Subgraph OS Debian packages:
 ```
 bash ./setup.sh
 bash ./fetch-src.sh